 Grounds for a Complaint

-If seven of the twelve commissioners find beyond a reasonable doubt that the accused has committed a material violation of the Ethics Act the Commission has authority to impose one or more of the following sanctions:
+Once the record from the hearing is considered by the Ethics Commission, if a majority of the Commissioners finds that the Respondent has committed a material violation of the Ethics Act, the Commission has authority to impose one or more of the following sanctions:

 1. Public reprimand;